thomas4019/pgmongo/README.md

 This implements the [MongoDB wire protocol](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/) and adapts queries to work with a PostgreSQL database using jsonb fields.
 I've tested it with [Keystone.js](http://keystonejs.com/) and it seemed to work reasonably well.

-# Getting Started
+## Getting Started
-pgmongo requires node 8 or newer.
+pgmongo requires node 8 or newer and Postgres 9.4+.
 Then run the following.
 ```bash
 npm install -g pgmongo
 pgmongo mydatabase  # replace mydatabase with your PostgreSQL database name.